-- 1. Minimum cumulative GPA of 3.0. - 2.
-Successful completion of all course work required for the chosen degree.
+- 1. Minimum cumulative GPA of 3.0 (on a 4.0 scale). - 2.
+Successful completion of all course work required for the chosen degree. - 3.
+Fulfillment of all financial obligations to the University. - 4.
+Payment of graduation fees.

-Students must complete all requirements for the degree within six years of the initial semester of acceptance into the program.
+Students must complete all requirements for the degree within six years of the initial semester of enrollment.
 All course work must be completed to be able to participate in the graduate commencement.